 The Constitution of the United States of America is a written document that took effect in 1789.
 It sets out the principles by which the new nation was to be governed.
-The founding fathers were keen to preserve the principle of individual freedom and so they enshrined in law certain limits on the role and scope of the federal government.
+The founding fathers were keen to preserve the principle of individual freedom with the First Amendment, and so they enshrined in law certain limits on the role and scope of the federal government.

-One area where doubts have been expressed is in relation to religion.
+One area where doubts have been expressed about the interpretation of the First Amendment is concerning religion.
 Were the founding fathers concerned only with established religions at that time?
 Were they only considering the various factions within the Christian religion?
 Did they grant religious freedom to all, even if the religion in question was unusual?
 For example, do cults enjoy the same freedom as the main religions?
-The Supreme Court has on several ocasions ruled on matters relating to religious freedom, although some say, not always consistently.
+On several occasions, the Supreme Court has ruled on religious freedom matters, although some say, not always consistently.

 In the past, the Supreme Court in the US has guaranteed political free speech due to the First Amendment.
 The protection of political speech offered by its decisions ensures that the government cannot interfere to limit the right to express political opinions.
 The areas where the Supreme Court admits government interference is legitimate are inciting illegal acts, inciting violence, hate speech, obscene language and pornography, other obscene material, symbolic means of expression (for example, burning draft cards), and commercial speech.
 This last one allows the government to legislate to protect consumers from misleading advertisements.

 Similar conventions brought by the First Amendment cover press freedom and the enforcement of censorship.
 The Supreme Court has moved in the past to protect the press’s rights to publish material that might be libelous.
 It is up to the injured party to prove that the statements were not true and were published maliciously.
 The government is only permitted to step in and prevent publication of any item if it can be proved there is ‘clear and present danger’ to national security by its appearing in print.